RickApple/cconstruct/README.md

 ## TODO

+- Support recompile as C++ file instead of C file
 - XCode remove hardcoded debug and release configurations
 - Rename platform to architecture.
 MacOS is a platform, as is Windows, iOS, tvOS, Linux etc. x86_32, x86_64, arm64 are architectures
 - Allow adding any XCode setting you want as UI option, not as other flags